Fiserv/firstvision-latam/docs/english/main-cases/card-controls.md

 Information required by the API as the card number, block code, and function must be included before API trigger.

-The description of each API field can be found within the specifications defined in the portal.

 **PUT** `/cards/embosser/block`

 The description of each API field can be found within the specifications.